ryancdickson/www.ccadb.org/policy.md

 - CA Owners MUST ensure that each corresponding CRL contains a critical 'Issuing Distribution Point' extension and the 'distributionPoint' field of the extension MUST include a 'UniformResourceIdentifier'.
 The value of the UniformResourceIdentifier MUST exactly match a URL, from which the CRL was accessed, present in the CCADB record associated with the CA certificate.
 - the full and complete CRL URL MUST be empty.

-Under normal operating conditions, the CRL URLs provided by CAs in this section MUST be available such that relying parties are able to successfully retrieve the current CRL every 4 hours.
+Under normal operating conditions, the CRL URLs provided by CAs in accordance with this section MUST be available such that relying parties are able to successfully retrieve the current CRL every 4 hours.

 ### 6.3 Cross-certification across PKI Hierarchies